|

 despite there being major capital works

-being undertaken by a number of
+being undertaken by for number of

-government organisations. white
+government organisations.
+Non-Yolŋu

 contractors continued to build houses,

-extensions to schools, and other
+add extensions to the school, and other

 government infrastructure.
-Even the
+Even the local

-qualified Yolŋu builders and painter
+qualified Yolŋu builders and painters

 couldn't get a job with any of